 If a plugin board won’t work for your application or is not the right option to consider in the first place then the next best option may be to consider modifying an existing motor controller.
 This option enables you to take the core components of a particular design and make small changes as required.
 There are a number of common examples of why we might take this sort of approach – these are;

-- Cutting weight – there are certain applications such as F1, aerospace or space projects where every milligram counts.
-If this is the case with you then we can look to reduce as much weight as possible from a standard controller.
+there are certain applications such as F1, aerospace or space projects where every milligram counts.
+If this is the case with you, then we can look to reduce as much weight as possible from a standard controller.
 There are a large number of ways in which this can be achieved so if you’re not certain or would like to talk to us about this type of issue then please just ask.

 Don’t worry.
 This is a common situation to be in.

 We’re happy to talk through your project and key requirements and are always interested to understand the various options.
-We work hard to understand your key constraints, whether they be technical, financial or temporal and we’ll come up with a plan as quickly as we can to help you achieve what you need to.
+We work hard to understand your key constraints, whether they be technical or financial and we’ll come up with a plan as quickly as we can to help you achieve success!